We have reviewed many websites, and offer them to you as “first steps” if you are looking for information to help your child.

 Websites covering several topics of interest to parents:

-Canadian Pediatric Society is the national association of pediatricians and provides a range of information on many children’s health topics.
+Canadian Paediatric Society is the national association of pediatricians and provides a range of information on many children’s health topics.

 Caring for Kids is designed to provide parents with information about their child’s health and well-being.
 The site is developed by the Canadian Pediatric Society.